guichristmann/edge-tpu-tiny-yolo/README.md

     edgetpu_compiler quantized.tflite

-If everyhing is correct you should get a log with every op mapped to Edge TPU:
+If everything is correct you should get a log with every op mapped to Edge TPU:

     Edge TPU Compiler version 2.0.267685300
     Input: quantized.tflite